Uchswas/CSC791-Assignment3/readme.md

     ```bash
     cd src
     ```
     For generating embeddings, run the command.
-It will generate embeddings that can be found in the `results/code_embeddings` folde
+It will generate embeddings that can be found in the `results/code_embeddings` folder
     ```bash
     python3 embedding.py
     ```